 My youngest child constantly wants “to do making time” – that’s 3-year-old lingo for craft time – but I don’t always have time to set up an elaborate activity for him.
 This color collage art is a perfect solution because it’s super quick and easy to prepare, and it keeps my son entertained for hours (with minimal adult assistance necessary!)!

-Despite his love of messy craft projects, my little collage-maker is a bit obsessive about keeping his hands and work area tidy, so we always keep a container of Wet Ones nearby so that he can easily clean up.
-Right now select Target stores are carrying a combo pack that contains Elmer’s School Glue and Wet Ones wipes (just in time for back-to-school shopping!), and I seriously think it’s one of the most brilliant marketing ideas ever.
-I love that these two companies recognize that they go together hand-in-hand!
+Despite his love of messy craft projects, my little collage-maker is a bit obsessive about keeping his hands and work area tidy, so we always keep a container of hand wipes or a wet washcloth nearby so that he can easily clean up.

-Plus, those Wet Ones containers make for perfect twine organizers when you’re finished with the wipes!
+Plus, those recycled wipes containers make for perfect twine organizers when you’re finished with the wipes!